Pain theories: Middle Ages and Early Modern Period

-In his Treatise of Man (published posth., 1664), René Descartes theorized that the body was more similar to a machine, and that pain was a disturbance that passed down along nerve fibers until the disturbance reached the brain.
-This theory transformed the perception of pain from a spiritual experience to a physical, mechanical sensation meaning that a cure for such pain could be found by researching and locating pain fibers within the bodies.
+In his Treatise of Man (published posthumously in 1664), René Descartes theorized that the body was similar to a machine and that pain was a disturbance that passed down along nerve fibers until the disturbance reached the brain.
+His theory transformed pain perception from a spiritual experience to a physical, mechanical sensation, meaning treatments could be discovered by researching and locating pain fibers within the body.

 Specificity theory

-The specificity theory, which states that pain is "a specific sensation, with its own sensory apparatus independent of touch and other senses," emerged in the nineteenth century, but had been prefigured by the work of Avicenna and Descartes.
+The specificity theory, which states that pain is "a specific sensation, with its own sensory apparatus independent of touch and other senses," emerged in the nineteenth century, having been prefigured by the work of Avicenna and Descartes.

 Scottish anatomist Charles Bell proposed in 1811 that there exist different kinds of sensory receptor, each adapted to respond to only one stimulus type.
-In 1839 Johannes Müller, having established that a single stimulus type (e.g., a blow, electric current) can produce different sensations depending on the type of nerve stimulated, hypothesized that there is a specific energy, peculiar to each of five nerve types that serve Aristotle's five senses, and that it is the type of energy that determines the type of sensation each nerve produces.
-He considered feelings such as itching, pleasure, pain, heat, cold and touch to be varieties of the single sense he called "feeling and touch."
-Müller's doctrine killed off the ancient idea that nerves carry actual properties or incorporeal copies of the perceived object, marking the beginning of the modern era of sensory psychology, and prompted others to ask, do the nerves that evoke the different qualities of touch and feeling have specific characteristics?
+In 1839, Johannes Peter Müller established that a single type of stimulus—such as a blow or an electric current—can produce different sensations depending on the specific nerve that is stimulated.
+He hypothesized that each of the five types of nerves associated with Aristotle's five senses has a unique "specific energy."
+According to his theory, it is this specific type of energy that determines the sensation produced by each nerve.
+He considered sensations such as itching, pleasure, pain, heat, cold, and touch to be varieties of the single sense he called "feeling and touch."
+Müller's hypothesis neutralized the ancient idea that nerves carry actual properties or incorporeal copies of the perceived object, marking the beginning of the modern era of sensory psychology and prompting others to ask, "Do the nerves that evoke the different qualities of touch and feeling have specific characteristics?"

-Filippo Pacini had isolated receptors in the nervous system which detect pressure and vibrations in 1831.
-Georg Meissner and Rudolf Wagner described receptors sensitive to light touch in 1852; and Wilhelm Krause found a receptor that responds to gentle vibration in 1860.
+Filippo Pacini had isolated receptors in the nervous system that detect pressure and vibrations in 1831.
+Georg Meissner and Rudolf Wagner described receptors sensitive to light touch in 1852, and Wilhelm Krause found a receptor that responds to gentle vibration in 1860.
 Moritz Schiff was first to definitively formulate the specificity theory of pain when, in 1858, he demonstrated that touch and pain sensations traveled to the brain along separate spinal cord pathways.
-In 1882 Magnus Blix reported that specific spots on the skin elicit sensations of either cold or heat when stimulated, and proposed that "the different sensations of cool and warm are caused by stimulation of different, specific receptors in the skin."
-Max von Frey found and described these heat and cold receptors and, in 1896, reported finding "pain spots" on the skin of human subjects.
-Von Frey proposed there are low threshold cutaneous spots that elicit the feeling of touch, and high threshold spots that elicit pain, and that pain is a distinct cutaneous sensation, independent of touch, heat and cold, and associated with free nerve endings.
+In 1882, Magnus Blix reported that specific spots on the skin elicit sensations of either cold or heat when stimulated and proposed that "the different sensations of cool and warm are caused by stimulation of different, specific receptors in the skin."
+Maximilian von Frey found and described these heat and cold receptors and, in 1896, reported finding "pain spots" on the skin of human subjects.
+Von Frey proposed there are low threshold cutaneous spots that elicit the feeling of touch and high threshold spots that elicit pain, and that pain is a distinct cutaneous sensation, independent of touch, heat and cold, and associated with free nerve endings.